EOI - Lions Park Focus Group

 The first phase of the project includes a co-design process including the Lions Park Focus Group, the broader community will be provided the opportunity to contribute to the development of the Lions Park Master Plan through the community survey.

-Wellington Shire Council is seeking expressions of interest from young women aged 12 to 18 years to join a Focus Group to help shape the future of Lions Park, Sale.
+Wellington Shire Council is seeking expressions of interest from young women and non-binary young people aged 12 to 18 years to join a Focus Group to help shape the future of Lions Park, Sale.

 This is a unique opportunity to have your voice heard and contribute to the co-design of the Lions Park Master Plan - ensuring the park is inclusive, safe, and welcoming for girls and young women in our community.
 Your ideas, experiences, and perspectives will help guide the design of spaces that support play, connection, recreation, and a stronger sense of belonging.